Kolosenko/Zalik/README.md

 # Zalik
-# What can this script?
+# What can this script do ?
 This script create a new folder with a name "folder-"current time""